 The Financial Independence (FI) Bucket List

 Many people create goals for their lives.
 Sometimes people create a 5- or 10-year plan.
-Sometimes people create an ever bigger list of life goals, often called either a “bucket list” or a “life list”
+Sometimes people create an even bigger list of life goals, often called either a “bucket list” or a “life list.”

 Interestingly, the origin of the phrase “bucket list” means all of the things you want to do before you “kick the bucket.”
 All of the things you want to do before you die.

 While this is somewhat morbid, I would like to think about my list in terms of what I want to do with my life.
 However, I’m not too worried about the term.
 While you might want to call yours something else, I’m just fine with calling it a bucket list.